kellenvu/kellenvu.github.io/_posts/2023-10-07-favorite-chrome-extensions.md

 {% include elements/figure.html image="https://cdn.pixabay.com/photo/2015/05/19/07/45/browser-773216_1280.jpg" caption="Source: Pixabay" %}

-I often get asked about the Chrome extensions I use, so I thought I'd mention a few of my favorites.
+I often get asked about the Chrome extensions I use, so I thought I'd share a few of my favorites.
 Here, I’ve listed them in order of how often I find myself relying on them—hope you find them handy!

 ---